Breaking News: New Study - Doctors of optometry have safely performed thousands of optometric laser procedures (click here)

 • These procedures are approved to be performed by optometrists/doctors of optometry in other states and within the U.S. Department of Veterans Affairs.
 More than 100,000 of these procedures have been performed by these professionals across the United States.

 • All U.S. optometry schools train students to perform the procedures included in this legislation.
+Optometry schools continue to adjust and evolve curriculum to include new education and procedures as the optometry profession evolves and advances.

 • Currently licensed optometrists would not be grandfathered to perform these minor procedures.
 They would be required to complete additional training including performing procedures under direct supervision to demonstrate competence to satisfy State Board requirements.